mikex924/gce/index.md

   - type: contact.html
     section_id: contacts
     title: Get In Touch
-    text: Ready to ship?
+    text: Ready to ship or have any questions?
 Give us a call or send us an email with your information and we will get back to you as soon as possible!
     actions:
     - title: (323) 262-6688
       icon: fa-phone